 Raghunath’s philosophy on consuming foods to heal the body was eye opening.
 I felt fantastic eating food in it’s natural state and my energy level was through the roof!
 Thanks to his teachings, I finally learned the benefits of eating real foods.

-Now I am aware of what I eat, where it comes from and how it directly affects my daily life.
+Today, I am aware of what I eat — where it comes from and how it directly affects my daily life.
 I’ve expanded my diet with new foods, such as quinoa, almond milk, cacao powder and stevia.
-I even enjoy dining at raw restaurants and finding delicious raw recipes to make at home.
+I even enjoy dining at raw restaurants and finding delicious raw recipes to make at home, such as this Spinach Quinoa Recipe.

 At another point in my ongoing commitment to weight loss, I visited the Golden Door Spa, a sort of health oasis just a few hours south of Los Angeles.
 The spa allowed me to focus on my goals in a controlled environment where I wouldn’t be tempted or distracted.
 Although I knew this would be difficult, I welcomed the challenge.